Lauren LoGiudice: Comedian

-LoGiudice began making public appearances in the character of Greta Garbo, otherwise known as Ms. G, later crashing a red carpet in character as a special host of the Top Corporate Allies for Diversity Gala in NYC.
+LoGiudice began making public appearances in the character of Greta Garbo, otherwise known as Ms. G, hosting the Top Corporate Allies for Diversity Gala in NYC.

 Using the cynical, apathetic comedy of Garbo's persona, LoGiudice wrote several humorous pieces, published across the web, including McSweeney's.

 LoGiudice debuted over 15 sketch comedy characters on her YouTube channel, including Principal Mary Poppins.
 She created an interactive web video project called “Yule Log with Friends.”
 It also showed at the High 5 Gallery.
 Reviews said, “While you watch the characters go about their lives you’ll see the influences from Sacha Baron Cohen and Tracey Ullman.”

 Concurrent to the YouTube project, LoGiudice started doing standup comedy, later integrating a new character, a Melania Trump impression, into her routine.
-She then started performing standup in character as Melania Trump around NYC, including at Gotham Comedy Club.
-She then created an Instagram parody channel based on the First Lady's persona.
+She performed standup in character as Melania Trump around NYC, including at Gotham Comedy Club.
+She also created an Instagram parody channel based on the First Lady's persona.
 Her impression was called, "A dark, soulful and very funny send-up of Melania Trump!"

 Shortly thereafter she wrote a humor book Inside Melania: What I Know About Melania Trump by Impersonating Her.
-Comedian Ritch Shydner wrote that, "Lauren’s book returned me to the essential power and joy of good comedy."
+Ritch Shydner wrote that, "Lauren’s book returned me to the essential power and joy of good comedy."
 Joe Conklin of the WIP Morning Show called is “Clever and hilarious.”
-Slovenian Journalist Bojan Požar said that the book is, "A comical mirror of her [Melania Trump's] reality."
+Bojan Požar, Slovenian Journalist, said that the book is, "A comical mirror of her [Melania Trump's] reality."